 In keeping with University policy, all business fraternities that are recognized by the Wharton Council and the Wharton Undergraduate Division will uphold a deferred-rush system.
 Business fraternities may not rush, hold rush activities, offer bids, begin a pledge program or hold initiation for freshmen during the fall semester.
 All freshman rush and pledge events must take place during the spring semester.
 Failure to comply with this policy will result in the business fraternity’s loss of recognition by the Wharton Council and the Wharton Undergraduate Division.
 Business fraternities may, however, hold rush for upperclass students during the fall semester.

-Any speaker that a group, club, department, or individual wishes to invite to a Wharton event, whether on campus or off-site, or event hosted in a Wharton building must be approved by Wharton Marketing and Communications (and in certain cases by the University) before any invitation is extended.
+Any speaker that a group, club, department, or individual wishes to invite to a Wharton event, whether on campus or off-site, must be approved by Wharton Marketing and Communications (and in certain cases by the University) before any invitation is extended.
 Each speaker request must be submitted using the school-wide Speaker Request Management System.
 Failure to abide by this policy may result in loss of Wharton and University resources.
 Please expect at least 72 hours for a response to your request.
-Questions should be directed to Lee Kramer, Director of Student Life.
+Questions can be directed to Lee Kramer, Director of Student Life.

 Please submit your speaker names for approval at least six weeks before the proposed event and prior to sending out any speaker bids or email invitations.
 You will be notified about the speaker approval decision via email.